Public Verifiable Secret Splitting in Python

 All communication between the participants is public and everyone can verify that all messages have been correctly created according to the protocol.
 This verification is done through non-interactive zero-knowledge proofs.

-The math is based upon the paper Non-Interactive and Information-Theoretic Secure Publicly Verifiable Secret Sharing by Chunming Tang et al.
+The math is based upon the paper Non-Interactive and Information-Theoretic Secure Publicly Verifiable Secret Sharing by Chunming Tang et al. who extended Berry Schoenmaker’s paper A Simple Publicly Verifiable Secret Sharing Scheme and its Application to Electronic Voting which in turn is based on Shamir’s Secret Sharing.

-One notable difference to their paper is the addition of a receiver user: In their scheme the secret is made public while it is being reassembled, which violates the goal to keep the secret secret.
+One notable difference to prior work is the addition of a receiver user: In their scheme the secret is made public while it is being reassembled, which violates the goal to keep the secret secret.
 To address this issue, the users no longer disclose their share of the secret but use ElGamal encryption to securely convey the share to a separate receiver user who will then reassemble the secret.
 Like all other communication, the encrypted share is public and it can be verified that the users followed the protocol.

-- pip install pvss (and optionally gmpy2)
+$ pip install pvss

 The following sequence of shell commands is executed by six different users who share a data directory.
 E.g. use git to synchronize it between the users.
 All files inside datadir are public.
 All files outside of it are private.